linksmart/sensor-platform/README.md

 6.7 Advanced Options >> Hostname
 6.8 Advanced Options >> Memory Split >> 16
 6.9 Expand File System
-6.10 Finish >> Reboot
+6.10 Finish >> Reboot >> Yes

 7. User account setup
-7.1 Type in "sudo -i" for the root shell
-7.2 Add a new user administrator, add him to group sudo: "useradd -m administrator -G sudo" (do not choose another name)
+7.1 Login as pi, type in "sudo -i" for the root shell 7.2 Add a new user administrator, add him to group sudo: "useradd -m administrator -G sudo" (do not choose another name)
 ##### other groups required? pi has some more:
 ##### adm dialout cdrom audio video plugdev games users input netdev spi i2c gpio
-7.3 Set a password for administrator "passwd administrator" 7.4 Set a password for root "passd root"
+7.3 Set a password for administrator "passwd administrator" 7.4 Set a password for root "passwd root"
 7.5 Log out by typing "exit" and again "exit"
 7.6 Log in as root
 7.7 Delete the default user pi "deluser -remove-home pi"